postmanlabs/labs-docs/v6/postman/migrating_to_v7.0.md

 #### Team user on v7

 If you are in a team and download Postman version 7.0 when the entire team is on an older version, you will not be able to migrate to version 7.0.
 Postman displays a message saying you can’t access features on this version of Postman app until the team migrates to version 7.0.
-If you happen to be on 7.0, click here to download Postman version 6
+If you happen to be on 7.0, click here to download Postman version 6.
+The following are download links:

-3 links.... for mac, linux and windows...
+* To download Postman v6 on mac,
+* To download Postman v6 on Linux,
+* To download Postman v6 on Windows